superfly/macaroon/macaroon-thought.md

   can run there).
 We run a [LiteFS](https://github.com/superfly/litefs)-backed cluster of Macaroon signature verifiers (we call them `tkdb`s) around the
   world.

+## An Aside About Third Party Authentication Caveats

+As you'll see later, 3P caveats involve a lot of mechanism.
+We didn't necessarily need all that mechanism to authenticate tokens.
+We could have instead come up with an `(authenticated-as uid=*, org=4721)` caveat.
+This caveat would clear if the request was submitted by someone logged into the system, which we'd verify by checking their standard OAuth token.

+Why didn't we do this?
+Because our standard OAuth tokens are way too powerful.
+They're like the `(org=4721, mask=*)` Macaroon all by themselves.
+The whole point is to get rid of them.

+We still didn't need to use 3P caveats to accomplish this; we could design and issue a new set of OAuth tokens that only work with Macaroons, or some API key that expresses the same thing.
+But then we'd have to build those services, and while they'd probably be less mechanism than 3P caveats, we need 3P caveats for other things anyways, so it'd be a net complexity lose for us.

 ## Using Fly Macaroons